IDENTIFICATION AND ASSESSMENT

-In order to comply with the Texas State Plan for the Gifted and Talented, students will be identified for participation in the AISD Gifted and Talented Program through the use of multiple criteria that are both quantitative (cognitive skill test, intellectual assessment, etc.) and qualitative (professional recommendations and classroom performance data).
-The state plan requires at least three criteria be used to identify students.
-In accordance with state guidelines and in striving to be an exemplary gifted program, Alvin identifies students based on criterion and norm referenced testing, intellectual assessment, and teacher recommendations.
+The Texas State Plan for the Education of Gifted/Talented Students requires a minimum three measures to determine whether a student needs gifted/talented services.
+In accordance with state guidelines and in striving to be an exemplary gifted program, Alvin ISD identifies students based on criterion and norm referenced testing, intellectual assessments, and teacher recommendations.

 - Community notices are placed on district & school websites regarding referrals.